quattor/maven-tools/BUILD_INFO.md

   $ git push upstream  (never use -f)
   Connect to GitHub and delete the new tag if it has been created
   ```

+**Note: after a first execution of `release:perfom` which pushed things to Sonatype Central Repository, it is
+recommened not to attempt to revert a failed release.
+In case the problems with the release in progress cannot
+be fixed, forget about it and just start a new release.**

 Maven recommended configuration
 -------------------------------